Holiday house

 CUMBRIA

-The horizon can not be measured,
+The horizon cannot be measured,

-the land of eternity made.
+the land of eternity.

-The hills have forgotten the time,
+The hills have forgotten time,

-the present is never awakened here.
+The present has never awakened here.

-Here hats wind and clouds peace.
+Here wind and clouds keep peace.

 in Cumbria, this British Eden,